 How to open a Croatian bank account

-If you plan to pay bills from this account, best to sign up for internet banking.
+If you plan to pay bills from this account, best to sign up for internet banking and bill pay.
 You’ll be charged a small fee, less than 10kuna usually, per month for this service.

 What else should I know?